Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 In some cases, it seems unnecessary to associate a label to a form field (e.g. search field with a magnifying glass button next to it).
 In such case you can provide a hidden label (using <a href="./exemples/masquage/index.html">accessible hiding</a>), it will not be displayed on the screen but it will be associated with the form field programmatically so screen readers can vocalize it.
 The `title` attribute set on a form element can also be used like a label.
 You can also use the `aria-label` and `aria-labelledby` attributes (see [ARIA attributes that can save you](./label-ledby-describedby.html)), preferably in this order.
+The `autocompleted` attribute must be present and relevant for all fields listed in <a href="https://www.w3.org/TR/WCAG21/#input-purposes">7.
+Input Purposes for User Interface Components</a>.

 **Checklist: **